xieweiAlex/English_Learning/words/2022/words-Jan.md

+I gave up my job because I felt I was stuck **in a rut**.
+During the **rutting season** the big boars have the most terrible mating battles.

+Facebook's (FB) grand plan to bring cryptocurrency, or more specifically stablecoins, to the social network's billions of users has reportedly **gone up in smoke**.
+That has helped drive many of the explosive valuations we see today, however, the prospect of higher interest rates is starting to **weigh on** the sentiment.

+Love this guy, he's honest, straight **to the point**.
+He doesn't present any bull sh*t.

+**plyos**, Plyometric Training

+That young boy of hers is **quite a handful**. -
+your **regnal** name.
+more room in the **crisper**. -

+The newspapers **fulminate** against the crime. -
+Todd could take it, whereas I'm **harrowed** by it.
+**Pathologic** **physiology**.
+**talk to a wall**
+Targeted violence such as workplace violence isn’t necessarily a **spur-of-the-moment** decision.
+Vocalizes a **grievance** toward someone else.
+Peter is going through a challenging divorce, and his behavior at work has been **erratic** day to day. -

+Your sense of urgency and **poise** under pressure is supremely appreciated!
+The enemy was put to **rout** all along the line. -

+He knows his predictions are **fodder** for skeptics.
+One obvious question: How could the S&P 500 advance 26.9% in 2021 -- its seventh-best performance in 50 years -- if stocks were poised to plummet?
+Everything has consequences and the consequences this time may or may not include some **intractable**.   inflation.

+They accused her of an **incestuous** relationship with her father. -
+a **truculent** speech against the new government. -

+Tesla was also **vague** about the future of its long-delayed electric Cybertruck, only noting it is “making progress on the industrialization” of the vehicle.
+Alas, that consensus seems **a long way off**.

+She became **neurotic** about keeping the house clean.
+**borderline** personality disorder
+Time **blunts** the edge of sorrow.
+The smallish birds have an **unsavory** habit: they dive-bomb intruders and **defecate** on them as a defense.
+The **onus** of proof lies with you. -

-When the safes finally open like magic industrial machines, the sight of millions of dollars piled inside is actually an anticlimax.
+When the safes finally open like magic industrial machines, the sight of millions of dollars piled inside is actually an **anticlimax**.
-a sense of anticlimax and incipient boredom.
+a sense of **anticlimax** and **incipient** boredom. -

-you tackle your daily exercise requirements before the hustle and bustle of the day, which helps eliminate excuses.
+you tackle your daily exercise requirements before the **hustle and bustle** of the day, which helps eliminate excuses.

-the culmination of a six-year effort to turn Zhangjiakou into China’s version of the Alps, creating an upscale winter holiday destination in the hopes of lifting an agricultural region out of poverty.
+the **culmination** of a six-year effort to turn Zhangjiakou into China’s version of the **Alps**, creating an **upscale** winter holiday destination in the hopes of lifting an agricultural region out of poverty.
 Bitcoin turns 13 this year.
-It's no longer on the fringes of finance.
+It's no longer **on the fringes of** finance.
-State of play: Bitcoin’s latest selloff parallels the recent stock market declines stemming from the Federal Reserve’s hawkish pivot (it even rode the same rollercoaster equities did yesterday).
+**State of play**: Bitcoin’s latest selloff **parallels** the recent stock market declines **stemming from** the Federal Reserve’s hawkish pivot (it even rode the same rollercoaster equities did yesterday).
-That stems from the fact that they tend to have high price-to-earnings ratios and typically pay little in the way of dividends.
+That **stems from** the fact that they tend to have high price-to-earnings ratios and typically pay little in the way of dividends.

 Slogans **petrify** our thinking.
-**dyspeptic** symptom, dyspeptic vomiting.
+**dyspeptic** symptom, dyspeptic vomiting. -

 ## Week 3